dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-overview.md

 ## Dapr actors vs. Dapr Workflow

-Dapr actors and [Dapr Workflow]({{< ref workflow-overview.md >}}) are two different Dapr components that provide different features for building distributed applications.
+Dapr actors builds on the state management and service invocation APIs to create stateful, long running objects with identity.
+[Dapr Workflow]({{< ref workflow-overview.md >}}) and Dapr Actors are related, with workflows building on actors to provide a higher level of abstraction to orchestrate a set of actors, implementing common workflow patterns and managing the lifecycle of actors on your behalf.

 Dapr actors are designed to provide a way to encapsulate state and behavior within a distributed system.
 An actor can be activated on demand by a client application.
 When an actor is activated, it is assigned a unique identity, which allows it to maintain its state across multiple invocations.
 This makes actors useful for building stateful, scalable, and fault-tolerant distributed applications.

 On the other hand, Dapr Workflow provides a way to define and orchestrate complex workflows that involve multiple services and components within a distributed system.
 Workflows allow you to define a sequence of steps or tasks that need to be executed in a specific order, and can be used to implement business processes, event-driven workflows, and other similar scenarios.

+As mentioned above, Dapr Workflow builds on Dapr Actors managing their activation and lifecycle.

 ### When to use Dapr actors